tentwentyone/engodo/README.md

 The architecture consists of the following components:

-- **Terraform Configuration**: Contains the Terraform configuration files for deploying honeypots in GCP, AWS, and Azure.
+- **Terraform Configuration**: Contains the Terraform configuration files divided into modules for deploying honeypots in GCP, AWS, and Azure.
 - **Decoy Resources**: Honeypots deployed in the cloud environment to attract potential attackers.
 - **Logging Services**: Cloud-native logging services to monitor interactions with the decoy resources.
 - **Event Services**: Cloud-native event services to trigger events based on interactions with the decoy resources.